kochetovaod/LifeMerge/Docs/LifeMerge/02_Design/UI_Kit/UI Kit & Wireframes figma.md

 Error states – use the error colour token to highlight inputs or modules in error; provide clear messages and actions to recover (e.g. a Retry button for network errors).

-Loading states – display skeleton placeholders or spinners while data is loading; subtle animations convey that the content is on its way.
+Loading states – display placeholders or spinners while data is loading; subtle animations convey that the content is on its way.

 Offline states – when connectivity is lost, show a banner or toast informing the user.
 Disable network‑dependent actions and allow offline functionality where possible.
 Notify the user once the connection returns.